G

 The loving and patient nature of these dogs makes them wonderful companions with young children.
 Within the entire family, this type of dog is incredibly loving and doting, adoring any moment that they can spend in play or being petted.
 As far as young children, they are moderately good, provided that the child is properly told how to interact with a pet.

-Like any other breed, these dogs should not be left unsupervised with children that don’t have much exposure to these types of pets to prevent unfortunate accidents from occurring.
+Like any other breed, these dogs should not be left unsupervised with children who don’t have much exposure to these types of pets to prevent unfortunate accidents from occurring.
 Older children will likely have a much easier time playing and bonding.

-Dogs similar to German Spitz
+Dogs similar to the German Spitz

 If a German Spitz isn’t a good match, try out one of these breeds:

-• Akita – With a similar size and a courageous heart, the Akita is a great compromise.
+• Akita: With a similar size and a courageous heart, the Akita is a great compromise.

-• American Eskimo Dog – This pup is fairly similar in lifespan, and it is perfect for colder climates.
+• American Eskimo Dog: This pup is fairly similar in lifespan, and it is perfect for colder climates.

-• Shiba Inu – Friendly and playful, the Shiba Inu has a relatively vocal personality like the German Spitz.
+• Shiba Inu: Friendly and playful, the Shiba Inu has a relatively vocal personality like the German Spitz.

 Famous German Spitz